DongDongSunny/tron-deployment/docker/private_net/README_PRIVATE_NET.md

 For example, you could change these block settings to smaller values to speed up maintenance or proposal logic changes:
 ```
 block = {
-  maintenanceTimeInterval = 300000 # 5mins, nile net is 5mins, mainnet and default is 6 hours
+  maintenanceTimeInterval = 300000 # 5mins, default is 6 hours
-  proposalExpireTime = 600000 # 10mins, nile net is 5mins, mainnet and default is 3 days
+  proposalExpireTime = 600000 # 10mins, default is 3 days
 }
 ```
 You could also enable the following committee-approved settings with `1`: